OpenBB-finance/OpenBB/website/content/platform/development/contributing/http_requests.md

     ) -> List[Dict]:
 ```

 These helper functions simplify and standardize the majority of HTTP requests.
-These helper functions are starting points for building or modifying data provider extensions, and they can also be imported as a standalone utility within any Python session.
+They are starting points for building or modifying data provider extensions, and they can also be imported as a standalone utility within any Python session.